wan-ji/Spark-ML/README.md

 <br/>

-* A Spark Application deployed on Airflow to compute retention rates from raw bike share data
+* A Spark (written in Scala) Application deployed on Airflow to compute retention rates from raw bike share data